streamlink/streamlink/docs/api_guide.rst

 the URL.
 This works great in simple cases but if you want more fine tuning you need to use a `session object`_ instead.

-The returned value is a dict containing :class:`stream.Stream` objects:
+The returned value is a dict containing :class:`Stream <stream.Stream>` objects:

 .. code-block:: python